 He was a lifelong friend of William Pitt, who later became Prime Minister.
-With the backing of Pitt, Wilberforce became leader of The Society for the Abolition of Slavery.
-The Society campaigned for almost twenty years to bring an end to British involvement in the Transatlantic Slave Trade.
+With the support of Pitt, Wilberforce became leader of The Society for the Abolition of Slavery.
+The Society campaigned for almost twenty years to end British involvement in the Transatlantic Slave Trade.

-Abolition of the Slave Trade Bill, he remained concerned that many people were still held in slavery and carried on his campaign until the bill outlawing slavery in Britain and all its colonies was passed in 1833 - just days before he died.
+Wilberforce was the first MP to raise the issue of the Slave Trade in the House of Commons.
+His Abolition of the Slave Trade Bill was finally passed by parliament in 1807, after several attempts.
+Although the Slave Trade was officially ended, Wilberforce knew that many people were still held in slavery in the British colonies.
+He carried on his campaign until another bill outlawing slavery in all British colonies was passed in 1833 - just days before he died.